 High Risk Pool

-- Qualified Medicare Beneficiaries for individuals with a monthly income under $2,053.03 and couples with a monthly income under $2,766.21 and/or under 197% of the FPL (Federal Poverty Line), The state pays all premiums for Part B, co-pays and deductibles for Parts A and B.
+- Qualified Medicare Beneficiaries (QMBs): For individuals with a monthly income under $2,053.03 and couples under $2,766.21, the state pays all premiums for Medicare Part B.

 State Health Insurance Assistance Program (SHIP)

-If you live in Connecticut, consult with one of our MedicareSolutions.com insurance specialists to get personal assistance that is specific to your area.
-One of our experienced specialists can compare plans in your area and help you find the Medicare insurance benefits that are right for your needs.
+If you are a resident of Connecticut, consult with one of our MedicareSolutions.com insurance specialists, who can provide you with personal assistance specific to your circumstances.
+We can help you compare plans in your area and find the Medicare insurance benefits that are the right fit for you and your needs.